adhocteam/homework/README.md

 Then visit our [homework app](https://adhocteam.herokuapp.com/applicants/sign_up), sign up for an account, and follow the instructions to upload your homework there!

+In addition to submitting the homework, make sure to complete the application for the job you're applying for on [our jobs page](https://www.adhocteam.us/join).

 Evaluation process
 ------------------